 North Little Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Little Rock is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in North Little Rock who work in office and administrative support (14.01%), sales jobs (11.32%), and management occupations (8.58%).

-The percentage of people in North Little Rock who are college-educated is somewhat higher than the average US community of 21.84%: 26.60% of adults in North Little Rock have at least a bachelor's degree.
+In terms of college education, North Little Rock is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.60% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in North Little Rock in 2010 was $22,420, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $89,680 for a family of four.
 However, North Little Rock contains both very wealthy and poor people as well.